chelseaflowers/react-to-do-app/README.md

 * Users can post tasks.
 * Users can edit tasks.
 * Users can delete tasks.
-*n Users can complete the tasks.
+* Users can complete the tasks.

 # How to use?
 Refer the project files to build your own React ToDoApp.